 But I espoused body-love because it seemed like a good idea.
 Even on this blog I talk about learning to love one’s own body, and loving my own body.
 What I probably come closer to, though, is this idea of being okay with my body.

 I was raised, as most of us were, in a world where fat bodies were not seen as attractive.
 We still live in that world.
-One of the first things I did, after discovering Health At Every Size®, was to find ways that I could see large bodies as attractive, or at least not unattractive.
+One of the first things I did, after I stopped dieting, was to find ways that I could see large bodies as attractive, or at least not unattractive.
 I’ve never been one to focus too much on the outsides of other people…I reserved that obsession for myself.
 But I bought the party line that fat was not attractive, because that’s how I had been treated and that’s what everyone said.
 So I spent time on fat fashion blogs and I started looking at fat people around me with a neutral eye and I realized that there is nothing inherently unattractive about fat bodies.
 With just a little bit of practice I soon was able to see every body without bias.
 While it was easy to see others’ fat bodies as completely acceptable and even lovable, I still struggled with my own evolving body.

 As my body continued to change dramatically after quitting dieting, I was unable to look at it in photos for a long time.
 With GI problems that cause severe abdominal bloating after even a small meal, I sometimes even avoid mirrors.
 While I don’t particularly have any animosity toward my body, loving it just seemed…a tall order.
 And a lot of work.